mijofa/Fission-Mailed-mcpack/README.rst

 Visually Enchanted tools
 ------------------------
 Longer term I'd love to have a datapack that automatically applies custom model data according to a bitmask of applied enchantments.
+Might require the player to drop the item on a smithing table or something to apply that data instead of as it's being enchanted.
+I don't really know what about making my own datapacks though, and what I have investigated they don't seem very server resource efficient.

 For now though I'm just manually creating custom model definitions for each of my own tools as I decide to update the pack.
 This is the table of those IDs, but I'm not including a thumbnail because I CBFed generating those layered images.